We believe dance is for everyone.

 Audio Description: Audio Description is available for all patrons to hear and experience dance through verbal description that paints a picture in the mind.
 For more information about our audio description program, including dates and pre-performance sensory seminars, please visit our audio description page.

 Sign language interpretation may be available for performances that use music with lyrics and educational programs only upon request.
 We kindly request at least two weeks advance notice before the performance or program dates to ensure that we are able to secure interpreters.

-Sensory-Friendly Performances: PBT is proud to present a sensory-friendly performance of The Nutcracker on Thursday, Dec.
-27, 2018, at 2 p.m.
+Sensory-Friendly Performances: PBT is proud to present a sensory-friendly performance of Beauty and the Beast on Sunday, Feb.
+23, 2020, at 4:30 p.m.
 Learn more here.

 Audio Program Notes: Audio program notes are produced for each of PBT’s productions.
 The recordings are produced in collaboration with the Library for the Blind and Physically Handicapped, part of the Carnegie Library of Pittsburgh system.
 Listen and learn more here.